NickMilsonPhysics/BinaryStarSolver/README.md

 The equation the data is being fitted to is V(t) = γ + K*(cos(v(t) + ω) + e*cos(ω)), where v(t) is the true anomaly (angle from periastron).

-For more information on the implementation of this code, refer to the paper "A Python Code to Determine Orbital Parameters of Spectroscopic Binaries".
-The paper has been submitted for publication.
-A link to the paper on the arXiv should be posted very soon.
-Please check back soon.
+For more information on the implementation of this code, refer to the paper "A Python Code to Determine Orbital Parameters of Spectroscopic Binaries": https://arxiv.org/abs/2011.13914

 ## USER INSTRUCTIONS